 Did you know?

-Audition prep workshops and classes are available through our Education & Community Engagement Department.
+Audition prep workshops, classes, and info sessions are available through our Education & Community Engagement Department.

 You will be best prepared and more likely to be cast if you know: